PredictionIO/PredictionIO-Docs/source/contribution/projects.rst

 Community-powered Projects
 ==========================

-The following projects are powered by the developer community of PredictionIO:
+The following projects are powered by the developer community of PredictionIO.
+To list your project here, please contact us or do a pull request through `PredictionIO Docs Project <https://github.com/PredictionIO/PredictionIO-Docs/>`_.

 |